People's Front for Democracy and Justice: Judicial development

-After independence, the PFDJ regime adopted the law of the ousted Ethiopian regime with some amendments in order to maintain law and order and avoiding a legal vacuum.
-A committee of former senior fighters reviewed the old Ethiopian law regime to adapt the law to the newly formed state and make it compatible with the "values" and "principles of the EPLF.
-During the reviews, basic principles of human rights and procedures of due process and models of judicial independence were not emphasized".
+After independence, the PFDJ regime adopted the law of the ousted Ethiopian regime with some amendments to maintain law and order and avoid a legal vacuum.
+A committee of former senior fighters reviewed the old Ethiopian law regime to adapt the law to the newly formed state and make it compatible with the values and principles of the EPLF.
+Reviews revealed that basic principles of human rights and procedures of due process and models of judicial independence were not emphasized.

 Status

 The People's Front for Democracy and Justice is the sole legal party in Eritrea.

 There is some debate as to whether PFDJ is a true political party or whether it is a broad governing association in transition.
-In regard to this some observers perceive the PFDJ as a fairly amorphous, diffuse, transitional organization, and a nationalist umbrella, out of which spin-off parties could develop when the social and economic development advances to a level in which multiparty system can be established and sustained.
-The PFDJ subscribes to a pluralist political system and the principle as adopted in the Second Congress of the EPLF – during the liberations struggle – in 1987.
+Some observers perceive the PFDJ as a fairly amorphous, diffuse, transitional organization, and a nationalist umbrella, out of which spin-off parties could develop when the social and economic development advances to a level in which a multiparty system can be established and sustained.
+The PFDJ subscribes to a pluralist political system and as adopted in the Second Congress of the EPLF – during the liberation struggle – in 1987.